 Essentially, Pinterest is the modern-day equivalent of browsing catalogues and scrapbooking to collect ideas and inspiration.
-As a social platform, Pinterest is driven by products and its marketing potential for brands and businesses is unparalleled.
+As a social platform, Pinterest is driven by products and its marketing potential for brands and businesses is incredibly significant.

 Pinterest currently has over 300 million users - also known as ‘Pinners’ - who use the visual search engine and productivity tool for ‘Pinspiration’.
 For each Pinner, the platform generates ‘Pins’, which are personalised visual recommendations based on taste and interests.
 Pinners visit the platform with the intent to pro-actively find and discover.
 So, when it comes to interacting with content, Pinners are generally very receptive; the reason being that they find the content helpful.

 As the world’s largest discovery platform, Pinterest offers a game-changing advantage for businesses to increase brand awareness and generate sales opportunities.
-Pinterest research has revealed that retail brands can achieve 2x higher returns on Pinterest than other digital channels.
 When comparing Pinterest to other platforms, its features and functionalities are unique which, in turn, means that its marketing capabilities are also distinctive.
 If used correctly, businesses can leverage Pinterest to connect with new audiences and achieve new business potential.

 Why is Pinterest’s Sales Potential Unique?